Azande people: Settlements

 The types of houses that the Azande built were made from mud and grass, which they framed around wooden poles and thatched with grass.
 Each household was built around a courtyard so that they can gather and converse with each other.
 Adjacent to these courtyards were kitchen gardens that were for plants that did not require large scale farming such as pineapples and mangos.

+In order to implement the Zande Scheme, the British sought to establish new settlements in the region, centered around cotton ginneries.
+In order to improve access throughout the region to encourage commutes between settlements in the region, the British contracted Azande laborers to modernize 100 miles of roadway and construct bridges to traverse rivers.
+The British also constructed agricultural training facilities and experimental farms in Yambio and pushed urbanization schemes in the region.

+The British resettled 60,000 Azande people into newly constructed settlements of 50 families named gbarias.
+These settlements helped the British facilitate oversight concerning their plan's implementation as well as the development of academic and medical institutions.
+Families were given 25-40 acres of land and answered to a gbaria chief.

 Social and political organizations

 The Azande were organized into chiefdoms that can also be called kingdoms.
 The Avongara were the nobility and passed it down through their lineage.
 Chiefs had many roles within the chiefdoms such as being military, economic, and political leaders.
 All the unmarried men were laborers and warriors.

 Within the chiefdoms clan affiliation was not stressed as important at the local level.
 They had "local groups" that were similar to "political organizations".

+Colonial records described the Azande as "individualists" who, prior to villagization under the Zande Scheme, lived together in family groups on homesteads with women carrying out agricultural duties.

+Sleeping sickness caused internal migrations and social reorganization among the Zande people, leading them to coalesce around paths of travel, which meant that they exhausted soil nutrients near thoroughfares.